 Why YOU Should Go To The Whitsundays

-It's time to dust the crumbs off your sweatpants, pack your bags and embrace everything our backyard has to offer - 2020's not over just yet!
+It's time to dust the crumbs off your sweatpants, pack your bags and embrace everything our backyard has to offer.
 While international borders remain restricted Australian bans are cautiously lifting, so there's never been a better time to embrace domestic travel.

-Being the sixth largest country in the world Australia is full of surprises - including world class beaches that tourists flock here to see!
-Did you know that is you visited one new beach in Australia each day, it would take over 27 years to see them all?!
+Being the sixth largest country in the world Australia is full of surprises - including world-class beaches that tourists flock here to see!
+Did you know that if you visited one new beach in Australia each day, it would take over 27 years to see them all?
 Time to get exploring and discover some of the world's BEST beaches laying right here on our doorstep.

 Made up of 74 immaculate islands in the heart of the Great Barrier Reef, the Whitsundays is one of the most photogenic places on earth.
 Daydream, Hayman, Hook, South Molle, Whitsunday, Hamilton, Long and Lindeman Island are the only occupied ones, meaning over 60 are completely untouched!
 Time to whip out your camera and dig your feet into some of the softest sand on earth.